 The State Pension is intended to ensure that everyone has a basic amount of money to support them in their old age.
-The amount you will receive is based on your National Insurance (NI) record and to receive the full basic State Pension you will need to have 35 years' worth of contributions.
+The amount you will receive is based on your National Insurance (NI) record and anyone with only a post 5 April 2016 NI record will need to have 35 years' worth of NI contributions or credits to receive a full new state pension.